To reduce the risks faced by your staff, you first need to consider whether there are any alternatives to manual handling.

 Depending on the circumstances and nature of your business, you might be able to provide powered equipment.

 You might, for example, fit a tail lift to the back of delivery vans to make loading and unloading easier.
-Forklift trucks can often be used to move loads in industrial environments.
+You can often use forklift trucks to move loads in industrial environments.

 You must provide mechanical handling equipment if it's reasonably practicable to do so - ie the cost doesn't outweigh any benefits it would bring.